Planning & Development

 The County will be developing Intermunicipal Development Plans (IDPs) with the Municipal District of Fairview No. 136, the Municipal District of Peace No. 135, and the Village of Hines Creek in 2019.
 Details on these projects will be provided once initiated.

-General inquires about Planning and Development can be directed to Development Officer or Community Development Manager Audrey Bjorklund at Clear Hills County, by phone (780) 685-3925 or by email at:
+General inquires about Planning and Development can be directed to Corporate Services Clerk or the Corporate Services Manager at Clear Hills County, by phone (780) 685-3925 or by email at:

 Clear Hills County derives its authority to make decisions on land use planning matters from the Government of Alberta though provincial legislation and regulations, including the Municipal Government Act (MGA), the Alberta Land Stewardship Act (ALSA) and the Subdivision and Development Regulation, that delegate certain powers and authority to municipalities.
 Clear Hills County Land Use Framework.